purplesyringa/site/blog/faster-comparison-modulo-alpha-equivalence/index.md

 A character at index $i$ can be changed from $x$ to $y$ by adding $(y - x) b^i$ to the hash value.
 The hash of $\lambda. \mathrm{repr}(t)$ and the "patch" replacing each mention of $x$ with a de Bruijn index can be computed separately and then merged at the abstraction, since the offset of a given variable mention within the corresponding abstraction can be calculated efficiently, and patches can be merged by adding them together.

-An implementation of the algorithm is reproduced below:
+An implementation of the algorithm is reproduced below.
+To avoid handling parentheses, we implicitly translate terms to postfix notation, denoting calls with `!`.

 ```python expansible
 range_of_expr: dict[Expr, tuple[int, int]] = {}